AghaDostain/dev-story/README.md

 ## Recent Technical Project
 ---
-_This section includes most recent technical projects, for detailed list of technical projects that I have participated in during my professional career can be found at [dev-story-projects](https://aghadostain.github.io/dev-story-projects)._
+_This section includes the most recent technical projects, for a detailed list of technical projects that I have participated in during my professional career can be found at [dev-story-projects](https://aghadostain.github.io/dev-story-projects)._
 <br>

 __Accident Intake Forms__ @ [Quintessa Marketing](http://quintessamarketing.com)